Quantum Kernels and Support Vector Machines

 -

-Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.
+The 'Class' feature is the response variable.
+It takes the value of 1 in the case of fraud and 0 otherwise.

 # comma delimited file as input